Counselling Services Counselling & Supervision in Harrow and Stanmore

 They are based upon personal and professional experiences.

-Ten Helpful Tips For Trainee Counsellors
+Ten Helpful Tips for Trainee Counsellors

-1. Find out about college or university assistance
+6. Find out about college or university assistance

-2. Find out about time commitments and financial costs.
+7. Look into time commitments and financial costs.
 This will give you more options for planning ahead.

 As you check fees and course dates look out for extras such as residential training.